 Many months later, one of the three animals passed away.
-Jacob and his companion Rani howled in sorrow and the neighbors in the small town complained about the noise.
-Howling Woods Farm quickly stepped in and rescued Jacob and Rani and brought them to the safety and tranquility of the Farm in 2014.
+Jacob and his companion Rani howled in sorrow, and the neighbors in the small town complained about the noise.
+Howling Woods Farm quickly stepped in, rescued Jacob and Rani, and brought them to the safety and tranquility of the Farm in 2014.
 Jacob instantly became a favorite of volunteers and visitors alike.
 His sweet nature and beautiful good looks endeared him to everyone who met him.

-At the same time that Jacob and Rani were being rescued by Howling Woods, W.O.L.F. was dealing with the break-up of Sasha and Pax who had irreconcilable differences.
-Sasha was particular about her companions and W.O.L.F. wanted to find an animal who would have the greatest chance for success with her.
+At the same time that Jacob and Rani were being rescued by Howling Woods, W.O.L.F. was dealing with the break-up of residents Sasha and Pax, who had irreconcilable differences.
+Sasha was particular about her companions, and W.O.L.F. wanted to find an animal who would have the greatest chance for success with her.
 Jacob’s personality seemed to fit the bill.

 Jacob has rapidly become a favorite of staff and volunteers.
 He is a beautiful, big wolf with enormous feet and soft eyes.
 He is sweet and likes attention from his humans.
 He loves to eat and will do a leap for joy as his daily ration is placed in his feeder.
 Jacob has charmed his caregivers.
-Eventually Jacob and Sasha will be ambassadors for W.O.L.F. and will attend educational programs together.
-Sasha has always enjoyed theses outings, and Jacob will be the loyal companion she has longed for on her excursions out of the Sanctuary.
-Jacob was an ambassador at Howling Woods, and he loves the experience.
-He is easy to harness, attentive to his handler, and walks very well on leash.
-Jacob and Sasha are a stunningly beautiful couple who will continue to enjoy their life together for the rest of their days.
+Jacob and Sasha were a stunningly beautiful couple who adored one another, but sadly, staff made the difficult decision to separate them when Sasha’s mobility continued to worsen.
+With Jacob’s size and energy, he became too much for her to handle, and staff worried that he might unintentionally injure her.